 Lamington's rugged landscapes are the result of tremendous changes to the Earth's surface—changes that are still occurring.
 The waterfalls, cliff lines and mountain peaks we see today are remnants of an ancient landscape that reaches back into the Earth's history, some 300 million years.

 Some 120 million years ago, Gondwana began to break up.
 The land masses of South America and Africa separated first.
 Madagascar and India followed.
 Australia remained attached to Antarctica until about 65 to 70 million years ago, after which it began to move northwards.
 Small fragments also moved eastwards to form the beginnings of New Zealand and New Caledonia.
-It has been suggested that at this time the Lamington region would have been at about 50 degrees south, moving northwards (with the rest of the continent) at 5–7cm each year.
+It has been suggested that at this time the Lamington region would have been at about 50° south, moving northwards (with the rest of the continent) at 5 to 7cm each year.

-Later, several large volcanoes were formed as the Australian land mass drifted northwards over a stationary hot spot in the mantle deep below the Earth's crust.
+Later, several large volcanoes were formed as the Australian land mass drifted northwards over a stationary ‘hot spot’ in the mantle deep below the Earth’s crust.
 Two of these were in the Lamington region, erupting about 20 to 23 million years ago.
-The Focal Peak shield volcano near Mount Barney was the first but its lavas were later overlapped by flows from a huge volcano centred over present-day Mount Warning.
+The Focal Peak shield volcano near Mount Barney was the first but its lavas were later overlapped by flows from a huge volcano centred over present-day Wollumbin (Mount Warning).
 This Tweed shield volcano erupted numerous times, spewing masses of molten lava onto the surrounding landscape from what is now Lismore in the south, to Tamborine in the north.
 Most lavas were basalt, which gives deep fertile soils.
 There were also some flows of rhyolite with layers of ash and boulders, particularly around Binna Burra, which give poorer soils.

 When the volcanoes became dormant, water took over.
 Over time, spectacular waterfalls, deep gorges, distinctive peaks and rugged cliffs were gouged out of the volcanic rock.

-Lamington's southern cliffs continue into New South Wales in a great circle marking the caldera's edge.
-The erosion caldera is the largest and best example of its age in the world and representative of the ongoing geological process significant to the Earth's history.
+Lamington’s southern cliffs continue into New South Wales in a great circle marking the caldera’s edge.
+The erosion caldera is the largest and best example of its age in the world and an example of an ongoing geological process significant to the Earth’s history.

 Walk back through time